knadh/tg-archive/README.md

 ## How it works
-tg-archive uses the [Telethon](https://github.com/LonamiWebs/Telethon) Telegram API client to periodically sync messages from a group to a local SQLite database file, downloading only new messages since the last sync.
-It can then generate a static archive website of messages which can be published anywhere.
+tg-archive uses the [Telethon](https://github.com/LonamiWebs/Telethon) Telegram API client to periodically sync messages from a group to a local SQLite database (file), downloading only new messages since the last sync.
+It then generates a static archive website of messages to be published anywhere.

 ## Features
 - Periodically sync Telegram group messages to a local DB.